okkedek/a320_copilot/README.md

 copilot.bat
 ```

 Then start the MS FS2020 simulator.
-Or start the simulator first and the co-pilote later.
+Or start the simulator first and the co-pilot later.

 # Attributions